Broken Foot (cont.)

 connect bones to other bones) and tendons (which connect bones to muscles).

 But in children, ligaments and tendons are relatively stronger than bone or

 cartilage.
-As a result, injuries that may only cause a sprain in an adult may cause a broken bone in a child.
+As a result, injuries that may only cause a sprained foot in an adult may cause a broken bone in a child.
 However, a child's forefoot is generally flexible and very resilient to injuries of any kind.

 - When metatarsal or phalangeal fractures do occur, they may be difficult to recognize because many parts of a growing child's bone do not show up well on